The choice layer for AI coding

 How it works

-Route real tasks.
+Route real tasks

-Earn a stake.
+Earn a stake

-Performance improvements attributable to your data mint tokens to you.
+Reported outcomes that measurably improve the router can mint tokens to you.
 Hold or convert to USDC.

 What an integrator could earn